Two brilliant moments from Betis postpone Espanyol's celebrations.

 Betis, who fielded a fairly recognizable starting eleven despite reserving some of their key talents for the Conference League semi-final, tried to take center stage.
 And, from the outset, they caused problems against an Espanyol side that took more risks than necessary and made some serious errors coming out from the back that nearly cost them the match.
 Some sins he downplayed in a giant under the sticks.
 On his 24th birthday, Joan Garcia unleashed a new repertoire of saves.

 Espanyol, once again, was strong in both areas.
-If Sallent's goalkeeper defends his own, the opponent's goal threatens him. a Roberto Fernández who still has a keen sense of smellThe Cordoban sent his first shot into the back of the net, directing it between the posts after receiving a splendid through ball from Lozano.
-It was the sixth goal in eight shots on target for the forward, one of Espanyol's best winter signings this century: he equaled Uche's scoring record (2011-12) and is just one goal behind the seven scored by Dani Osvaldo (2009-10).
-A huge financial effort will be needed to retain him in a summer when he will have no shortage of suitors.
+If Sallent's goalkeeper defends his own, the opponent's goal threatens him. a Roberto Fernández who still has a keen sense of smellThe Cordoba native sent his first shot into the back of the net, directing it between the posts after receiving a splendid through ball from Lozano.
+It was the sixth goal in eight shots on target for the striker, one of Espanyol's best winter signings this century: he equaled Uche's scoring record (2011-12) and is just one goal behind the seven scored by Dani Osvaldo (2009-10).
+A huge financial effort will be required to retain him in a summer when he will have no shortage of suitors.
 After Fran Garagarza secured his loan and Manolo González was getting excellent returns from him, now it's Chen Yansheng's turn to reaffirm his commitment to increasing his investment.

 - MATCH TECHNICAL SHEET